 Granted I don’t know how many ugdot (sort of small divisions with no fixed organization) are in Northern Israel (I’ve heard 3 along with 1 reserve) but it seems as though a similar amount of time would be reasonable to secure Lebanon (except Tyre maybe) up to the Litani River and Marjayoun.
 From that position Olmert could be looking today at negotiations or a possible second jump to the Awali River and into the Bekaa Valley.
 Meanwhile the reserve ugdah could be going house to house and mosque to mosque searching for Hezbollah’s weapons in the south.
 It would make the insertion of an international force much easier as Hezbollah will have been cleared from the south, and Israel can hold withdrawing a bargaining chip in the negotiations with Lebanon.

 Whatever the Israelis decided in this situation, they would have held the initiative throughout.
 At worst, Hezbollah would have been badly bloodied and in no position to cause trouble again for a while.
 The Israelis could then hold the possibility of repeating this over the heads of the Lebanese to encourage them to stop Hezbollah this time.
 Whatever happened, it would be better than what were looking at now, a bruised but triumphant Hezbollah, an international force that will do nothing, and a Hezbollah that will quickly be ready for another thrashing of the Jew.
 Time is everything in these matters.
 With apparently 10-14 days left there is still time to achieve this, though again with much more media and international outcry.
 I began wondering on day 3 if Olmert knew what he was doing (his decisions in Gaza were already making me think he didn’t) and nothing since then has indicated that he does.
-However, I don’t know everything that is going on and he could be pursuing an entirely different strategy as outlined by the
+However, I don’t know everything that is going on and he could be pursuing an entirely different strategy as outlined by the orbat.com editor (I don’t know how to link to a certain time or post on his website, its 0230 July 23).
+The idea was that all Olmert is trying to do is punish Lebanon as an example to the Arab world and get an international force inserted to keep Hezbollah away from the border.
+If that is his strategy than he is even more foolish than I thought and shows that not only Arabs can miss opportunities.

 israel isn't leaving lebanon until hezbollah is defeated

-surrounding the terrorist strongholds is the way to stop escape. israel leaving lebonon with hezbollah in any kind of control would be a disasterous mistake. the united states will not force that kind of mistake because of antisemetic media and governments
+ReplyDeletesurrounding the terrorist strongholds is the way to stop escape. israel leaving lebonon with hezbollah in any kind of control would be a disasterous mistake. the united states will not force that kind of mistake because of antisemetic media and governments

 ReplyDelete